SulaimanSayyed21/h446Alevel/h446Alevel.md

 5. An empty online remote repository with the same name has been created to connect with the local machine.
 6. The next step involves configuring the Express framework.

-#### Setting up express nodejs framework 4.1.1
+### Setting Up the Express Node.js Framework (4.1)

-- Though the folder structure can be created manually but `express` provides a CLI (command line interface) to ease the work.
+Although the folder structure can be manually created, the express framework offers a Command-Line Interface (CLI) to streamline this process.
-- To use the express cli, it has been installed using `npm install -g express-generator`.
+The express CLI is installed globally using the following npm command: `npm install -g express-generator`.
-- Express allows us to use different templating engine for the html code, I have chosen `ejs` as my template engine.
+Express enables the utilization of various templating engines for HTML rendering purposes.
+In this context, the `ejs` templating engine has been selected for its compatibility and features.

-#### Generating the application skeleton 4.1.2
+#### Generating the Application Skeleton (4.1.2)

 1. The command `express --view=ejs h446` creates a skeleton folder structure.
 The out put is shown below.